 In 2019 Becca & Jordan bought their first home – a beautiful semi-detached bungalow.
-For the last two years they have been slowly gutting, renovating and grafting to turn an outdated home into their dream pad.
+For the last two years they have been slowly gutting, renovating and grafting to turn an outdated home into their dream pad (with a dreamier bathroom).

 Just wait until you see you the before & after shots – wow!

 ‘Originally, the bungalow had pink and green carpets with a salmon bathroom that needed MAJOR modernisation’ said Becca.